-- 1. The parent/guardian must notify the Principal of the purpose of the visit and when the visit will occur, including date and time, before the parent/guardian enters the school grounds. - 2.
-The Principal shall notify the administrative offices of the parent/guardian's intent to visit. - 3.
-The parent/guardian must check in at the campus administrative office upon arrival and departure from the school. - 4.
-The parent/guardian must remain under the direct supervision of staff at all times.
+- The legal guardian must notify the Principal of the purpose of the visit and when the visit will occur, including date and time, before the legal guardian enters the school grounds. - The Principal shall notify the administrative offices of the parent/quardian's intent to visit. - The parent/guardian must check in at the campus administrative office upon arrival and departure from the school. - The parent/guardian must remain under the direct supervision of staff at all times.